nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. placeholder
+1. User requests to add a case
+2. DengueHotspotTracker adds the case

+    Use case ends.

 **Extensions**

-1. placeholder
+* 1a.
+The case to be added is missing a required field, or has invalid input for a field.
+  * 1a1.
+DengueHotspotTracker shows an error message.
+      Use case resumes at step 1.

+* 1a.
+The proposed case to be added results in a duplicate case.
+    * 1a1.
+DengueHotspotTracker shows an error message.
+      Use case resumes at step 1.

 #### Use case: Edit a case

 **MSS**

-1. placeholder
+1. User requests to list cases
+2. DengueHotspotTracker shows a list of cases
+3. User requests to edit a case at a particular index in the list
+4. DengueHotspotTracker edits the case

+   Use case ends.

 **Extensions**

-1. placeholder
+* 2a.
+The list is empty.
+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+DengueHotspotTracker shows an error message.
+      Use case resumes at step 3.

+* 3a.
+The user does not provide a field to edit.
+    * 3a1.
+DengueHotspotTracker shows an error message.
+      Use case resumes at step 3.

+* 3a.
+The proposed edit results in a duplicate case.
+    * 3a1.
+DengueHotspotTracker shows an error message.
+      Use case resumes at step 3.

-#### Use case: Delete a case
+#### Use case: Delete a single case by index

 **MSS**

 1. User requests to list cases
 2. DengueHotspotTracker shows a list of cases
-3. User requests to delete a specific case in the list
+3. User requests to delete a single case by index in the list
 4. DengueHotspotTracker deletes the case

     Use case ends.